resolver101757/STREAMLIT_DEMO/README.md

 - $ conda update conda -y
 - $ pip install --upgrade protobuf (this solved: AttributeError: module ‘google.protobuf.descriptor’ …)
 - $ pip install --upgrade pip (just for good measure – most likely not required)42 Gb RAM,
-- A fresh SD card with 2020-08-20-raspios-buster-arm64-lite.img (I haven’t done any update of raspios because that would just be a waste of time if the Streamlit install should fail)

 <br>
 <br>